PLP-Full-Stack-Development-MERN/week-5-real-time-communication-with-socket-io-Kode-god/README.md

   c.
 Start the frontend development server:npm run dev

 Open your browser and navigate to http://localhost:5173?roomId=test-room to test the application locally on your machine.

+the deployment link for this project is https://github.com/Kode-god/week-5-real-time-communication-with-socket-io-Kode-god.git
 >>>>>>> e964e5c (first commit)